acvmn/NenOS/README.md

 # NenOS

 This repository contains files for operating system "NenOS" on assembly language.
+NenOS is an operating system written in NASM assembly language.
+It runs in real mode (x16) using BIOS interrupts.
+It has a simple file system and a built‑in LEN language interpreter.

 ## Commands
 - CLS - clear the screen.